Platform Overview

 CPU Watchdog Timer Utility for Hardware Platforms

 The CPU watchdog timer utility is located in BMC and helps to detect any CPU failure.
 It also enables the CPU to recover from faults.
-By default, Watchdog Timer functionality is in enabled state, and it does not require any configuration from users.
+By default, Watchdog Timer functionality is enabled, and it does not require any configuration from users.
 However, you can configure it to change the default settings.

 Enable CPU Watchdog Timer in Hardware